lab1092/blender-manual_ja/manual/modifiers/generate/multiresolution.rst

    Multires modifier

-The :guilabel:`Multiresolution` modifier gives the ability to subdivide a mesh to different levels depending on whether you are viewing it from the 3D View, Sculpt Mode or in a render.
+The Multiresolution modifier (often shortened to *Multires*) gives you the ability to subdivide a mesh similarly to the :doc:`Subsurf </modifiers/generate/subsurf>` modifier, but also allows you to edit the new subdivision levels in sculpt mode.

 .. note::